 If a pandemic were to happen again, or customers behaviours change irreversibly to prefer digitally accessible services, such as those offered via mobile phones, then building a proposition that attaches services bringing diagnostic testing and medical services to the policyholder, will be highly valuable.
 There is an opportunity for the insurance industry to step up and provide the financial structure or partnerships to allow these services to be offered, under the premise that cancer screening and testing today can reduce later stage large lump sums.

 Making screening & testing more accessible is therefore good for now and good for the future.

 We hope you found this overview helpful.
-Don’t miss the next article in this series, “Part 2: Cancer Diagnostics – Earlier Detection & Impact on Incidence & Mortality” – includes insights such as the imminent screening for cancer via a simple blood test – coming out soon.
+Don’t miss the next article in this series, “Part 2: Cancer Diagnostics – Earlier Detection & Impact on Incidence & Mortality” – includes insights such as the imminent screening for cancer via a simple blood test.